Sweet, smooth and silky soft. This yummy body butter massage cream is not only ideal for romantic massage,

 If you want to scent your body butter massage cream, you can omit the honey powder and add one of the following blends.

-8 drops each grapefruit, orange and bergamot, 2 drops each rose geranium and ylang ylang.
+8 drops each grapefruit, orange and bergamot, 2 drops each geranium and ylang ylang.

 12 drops each lavender and orange, 2 drops each chamomile and ylang ylang.

-8 drops each lavender, palmarosa and rose, 2 drops each clary sage and rose geranium.
+8 drops each lavender, palmarosa and rose, 2 drops each clary sage and geranium.

 You can reduce the strength of the scent by decreasing the number of drops of essential oils.